Do Pumpkins Contain Lectins?

 You may be wondering if pumpkins are high or low in lectins.

-While there are a lot of unknowns when it comes to lectins, we do know that generally, fruits tend to be low in lectins.
+While there are a lot of unknowns when it comes to lectins, we do know that generally, there are many low lectin fruits and fruits tend to be low in lectins.

 There also is some research on pumpkin seeds, which showed no lectin activity.¹